Configure WatchGuard AP SSIDs

 • Enable rogue access point detection — Scan your wireless network for access points that do not belong to your network.

 A rogue access point is any wireless access point within range of your network that is not recognized as an authorized access point.
 When you enable rogue access point detection, the Gateway Wireless Controller scans wireless channels to identify unknown wireless access points.
-For more information, see Enable Rogue Access Point Detection with the Gateway Wireless Controller.
+For more information, go to Enable Rogue Access Point Detection with the Gateway Wireless Controller.

 You can configure exceptions to the rogue access points list so that the Firebox does not identify a known access point (identified by MAC address) as a rogue access point.
 Click Add to add a MAC address of a known access point.
 Click Remove to remove a device from the list.